 My name is Karen.
-I have been writing the Mad House of Cats & Babies blog for almost 10 years.
+I have been writing this blog for almost 10 years.
 It started out as a place for me to just write about motherhood, when my small son stopped sleeping, cried a lot, and it seemed to me that things would never get easier or better.
 It was a place to vent and get my feelings out so I didn’t constantly take my sadness, anger and frustration out on my poor husband.

 The blog has grown.
 It has become a place where I can earn some money, share reviews and posts that may be helpful to other families, and write about our not so ordinary parenting journey.

 I became a mother when I was 30.
 I entered into motherhood thinking I had it all cracked, having been a nanny and then a pediatric nurse working with children, and families.
 I thought I knew it all.

 Of course, motherhood is a very different journey when you are in it, and what I know now, I wish I had known, way back then.
 We struggled to get pregnant, and I suffered a few miscarriages and had very challenging pregnancies, and if I said that none of our journey has been like it should be according to the parenting books, then I wouldn’t be lying.